Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Introduction

 On the other hand, magnetic fields, which permeate the universe, play a pivotal role in shaping quantum fields and astrophysical structures, spanning planetary, stellar, and galactic scales.
 Their influence extends beyond astrophysical phenomena, affecting gravitational systems and high-energy processes, thus making magnetized space-time models fundamental in theoretical physics.
-A notable example is the Bonnor-Melvin magnetic (BMM) space-time, which constitutes an exact solution to Einstein’s field equations in the presence of a static, cylindrically symmetric magnetic field and its associated gravitational effects \cite{r7,r8,r9,r10,r100,r200}.
-A generalization of this model that incorporates a nonzero cosmological constant \(\Lambda\) extends its applicability by modifying the space-time curvature and influencing both local and global gravitational phenomena.
+A notable example is the Bonnor-Melvin magnetic (BMM) space-time, which constitutes an exact solution to Einstein’s field equations \cite{r7,r8,r9,r10,r100,r200}.
+A generalization of this model that incorporates a nonzero cosmological constant \(\Lambda\) extends its applicability by modifying the space-time curvature and influencing both local and global gravitational phenomena \cite{r10}.
 This extension provides a broader framework for understanding gravitational and high-energy astrophysical processes within the paradigm of general relativity \cite{r7,r8,r9,r10,r100,r200}.
 The impact of such a magnetized space-time on quantum fields has been a subject of considerable interest, with studies exploring its effects on diverse quantum fields, including non-interacting and interacting Dirac and Weyl fermions \cite{10,11,11-b}, scalar bosons \cite{12,13,14,15,16} and fermionic fields \cite{17,18}.
 The cylindrical symmetry inherent in this space-time plays a crucial role in simplifying the mathematical treatment of quantum fields, as it ensures invariance under Lorentz boosts along the symmetry axis \cite{19,20}.
 Consequently, the behavior of relativistic quantum systems in such backgrounds adheres to both special relativity and quantum mechanics, imposing strict transformation properties on the corresponding field equations.
 The dynamical symmetries of these systems are of fundamental significance not only in high-energy physics and cosmology but also in condensed matter physics, where they provide insights into emergent phenomena \cite{21,22,23,24,25,26}.

 In this study, we investigate relativistic vector bosons in a curved (2+1)-dimensional magnetic spacetime with a nonzero cosmological constant, \(\Lambda\).
 This background generalizes the original four-dimensional BM solution \cite{r10,r100,r200} by incorporating the effects of \(\Lambda\), thus modifying the spacetime curvature and influencing the eigenvalue spectra of vector bosons in a nontrivial manner.
 Our objective is to derive exact solutions for vector bosons in the three-dimensional generalized magnetic background, which corresponds to the \((2+1+0)\)-brane solution of the BMM spacetime in gravity coupled to nonlinear electrodynamics \cite{r200}, and to explore the impact of topological parameters on their dynamical properties.
 The results provide new insights into the fundamental interactions of vector bosons in curved spacetime and their behavior in a magnetized cosmological setting.
 This manuscript is organized as follows: Section \ref{sec:2} presents the theoretical framework and mathematical formulation.
 In Section \ref{sec:3}, we derive exact solutions for vector bosons in a curved background with a cosmological constant and analyze their eigenvalue spectra.
 Finally, Section \ref{sec:4} summarizes our key findings and discusses their implications for various physical scenarios.
 Throughout this work, we employ natural units, where \(c=1=\hbar=4\pi G\).